AuroraLHT/cryspnet/README.md

     pip install jupyterlab
 ```

-(optional) When running through the notebook, a tqdm issue might raise, saying IProcess is not found.
-It could be solved by install the [Jupyter Widgets](https://ipywidgets.readthedocs.io/en/stable/user_install.html)
+(⚠️ISSUE⚠️) When running through the notebook, a tqdm issue might raise, saying IProcess is not found.
+It could be solved by installing the [Jupyter Widgets](https://ipywidgets.readthedocs.io/en/stable/user_install.html)

 ### conda install
 ```bash